andreyFreeman/EasyCoreData/README.md

 NSManagedObjectContext.setupMainThreadManagedObjectContext(myContext)
 ```

-#Heavy-weight migration
+#Heavyweight migration

-If heavy-weight data model migration is required you can setup and perform it with the following options:
+If heavyweight data model migration is required you can setup and perform it with the following options:

 1. Setup proper persistent store options.
 Set `NSMigratePersistentStoresAutomaticallyOption` flag to `true` and do not use the `NSInferMappingModelAutomaticallyOption` flag (or set it to `false`)
 ```Swift